 In 1914 the Abertillery Tin Works were registered as the Abertillery Works Ltd.

-At one time the Abertillery Tin Works employed 400 men and 50 girls.
+At one time the Abertillery Tin Works employed four-hundred men and fifty girls.
 The workforce produced 350,000 tin plate boxes for the home market which included names such as Fry’s, Cadbury and Nestles Co and manufactured tinned plate for dry and wet goods for export around the world such as South Africa, Jamaica, India and New York.
 Competition from much bigger companies forced the tin works to close.

-Abertillery Foundry – Warwills Church St Abertillery.
+The Story of the Abertillery Foundry – Warwills, Church St, Abertillery.

-In 1874 the Abertillery Foundry was opened by Mr John Ward Williams, the foundry was situated on the banks of the River Tylery behind Church St Abertillery.
+In 1874 the Abertillery Foundry was opened by Mr John Ward Williams, the foundry was situated on the banks of the River Tylery behind Church Street, Abertillery.
 Mr John Ward Williams was an old inhabitant of Abertillery, his father was Mr Crawshay Bailey’s manager at the Nantyglo Works.
 Mr J. Ward Williams lived in Church Street Abertillery, he later lived at Blaenau Gwent and died in 1893, his son Mr Henry Ward Williams took over the business.

 In 1925 the Abertillery Iron Foundry closed.